 Job space will be focused strategically in neighbourhood centres, existing shopping areas, and areas located close to transit stations.

-Phase 1 delivered a set of planning principles (above) for the corridor, as well as an interim rezoning policy, adopted by Council on January 22, 2010.
-The planning principles were used to plan the corridor and continue to guide ongoing planning and development.
-The interim rezoning policy guided development applications at key sites around stations, leading up to more detailed planning in Phase 2.
+Phase 1 delivered a set of planning principles (above) for the Cambie Corridor, as well as an interim rezoning policy, adopted by Council on January 22, 2010.

-Phase 3 is the final stage of planning for the Cambie Corridor, and will build on the foundation of Phases 1 and 2.
-Phase 3 will focus on consideration of land use and new housing opportunities for the surrounding transit-influenced areas outside of the core areas and within walking distance of Canada Line stations (existing and future).
+Phase 3 builds on Phase 2, focusing on land use and new housing opportunities for the surrounding neighbourhoods that are within walking distance of Canada Line stations (existing and future).

-Policies and land use changes developed in Phase 3 are expected to be added to the Cambie Corridor Plan after planning work is complete.
+Policies and land use changes developed and approved in Phase 3 will be added to the Cambie Corridor Plan.